empdarkness/altair/README.md

 	 	- `a/sl` - View the total amount of listings setup.
 If you use it in DMs, it will look for ones tied to you, and if used in a guild, it will look up ones tied to the guild.
 	 	- `a/sb dm/guild -a/-r/-c user` - RM User Blacklist (Guild/Direct Message)
 	 		- Ex: `a/sb dm -a user1,user2,user3`
+			- View: `a/bl` in dms or guild to view respective list
 			- You will need admin perms to add a user to the guild blacklist.
 It will default to DM mode if you try and do not have admin perms.
 			- Modes:
 				- `-a` - Adds to blacklist